rumiani/algorithem-problems/README.md

 ```
 Link to the problem number 4 for testing: [Test out the solution here](https://app.codesignal.com/arcade/intro/level-2/xzKiBHjhoinnpdh6m)

+# 5- Shape Area
-# 5- Below we will define an n-interesting polygon.
+Below we will define an n-interesting polygon.
 Your task is to find the area of a polygon for a given n.

 A 1-interesting polygon is just a square with a side of length 1.
 An n-interesting polygon is obtained by taking the n - 1-interesting polygon and appending 1-interesting polygons to its rim, side by side.
 You can see the 1-, 2-, 3- and 4-interesting polygons in the picture below.
 [polygon picture](![image](https://user-images.githubusercontent.com/65465497/212409452-c23da12d-9a07-4179-ab96-363d352e9171.png))

 Example

-    For `n = 2`, the output should be
+   * For `n = 2`, the output should be
     `solution(n) = 5`;
-    For `n = 3, the output should be
+   * For `n = 3`, the output should be
     `solution(n) = 13`.

 ## Solution: